 Productivity isn’t about how many hours you put in but how well you use your time.
-The following tips can help you make sure that time is focused and productive.
+Follow these productivity tips to make sure that your time as a social media manager really is well-spent.

 If you have too much to do but can’t create a system to organize yourself, the chances of you burning out are high.

-Below, we share 10 productivity hacks that will help you improve the quality of your work without having to put in extra hours.
+Below, we share 10 productivity tips that will help you improve the quality of your work at your social media agency without having to put in extra hours.

 Task management can be a challenge for digital marketers and social media managers.
 So many channels to monitor and create content for, usually at the same time!
 It can be overwhelming.